explosion/spacy-llm/README.md

 ## 🐍 Usage

-The task and the backend have to be supplied to the `llm` pipeline component using [spaCy's config system](https://spacy.io/api/data-formats#config).
+The task and the model have to be supplied to the `llm` pipeline component using [spaCy's config system](https://spacy.io/api/data-formats#config).
 This package provides various built-in functionality, as detailed in the [API](#-api) documentation.